 Variations and Substitutions:

-- Homemade cake – if you would rather not use a box mix, go with this classic white cake recipe instead.
+- Homemade cake – if you would rather not use a box mix, go with this white cupcake cake recipe instead.

 - Egg whites – You can use 3 egg whites instead of the yolks to keep the batter from turning a little yellow.

 - Homemade whipped cream – Cool Whip keeps the Easter cake simple, but you can make whipped cream from scratch by combining a cup of heavy whipping cream and powdered sugar.
 Beat until stiff peaks form.

 - Frosting – a cream cheese buttercream frosting would also taste delicious.